AroraKunal199494/citybike-2023/solutionREADME.md

 ## Additional resource to verify the work
 * There is a Screenshot folder contaning the screenshots from dbt lineage, duckdb database values based on staging, intermediate and final analysis_queries(on fact dbt tables)
+* Connect to a local duckdb server using any SQL tool like DBeaver etc. using the duckdb database file at data/duckdb/citybike_2023.duckdb and then, you will be able to query all the tables including, the analysis_queries to test out the results of deliverables.
+* Navigate to http://localhost:8080 after running `make docs` (once the `make all` has completed).
+You will be able to see the documentation of dbt for this project detailing each and every aspect of dbt models.

 ## Some reasoning why I choose certain types of technologies
 - DuckDB: Zero‑install single‑file DB that’s columnar & vectorised — reviewers don’t need Postgres; still fast enough to scan 70 M rows locally.